jamescourtois/jamescourtois/source/_websites/showmevictories.md

 url: https://showmevictories.com
 cover_image: /assets/img/showmevictories.com.png
 featured: true
-categories: [wordpress, sass, laravel blade, jquery, nodejs, composer]
+categories: [wordpress, acf, sass, css animation, laravel blade, jquery, nodejs]
 ---

-Show Me Victories is a custom wordpress build that features a flexible module-based page builder on the back end.
-It features some custom hover based css animations.
-About 85% of the front end of this website code I wrote.
-It is based on a laravel and node powered base theme proprietary to Matchbox Design Group.
+This was a single-developer build on behalf of Matchbox Design Group for Show Me Victories.
+This custom wordpress theme is based on the "Kindling" starter theme.
+It includes a module-based page builder on the back end.
+I worked closely with a designer to create the assets and animation for the home page "raising hands" feature.